-Oral Surgeon Assistants take in patients, prepare them for surgery, and ensure the medical equipment is sterile.
+Oral surgeon assistants see patients, prepare them for surgery, and ensure the medical equipment is sterile.
 Specific on-the-job training varies from office to office but previous experience is not necessary.
-Although most states do no require training, it is highly recommended in order to advance as an oral surgeon assistant.
+Although most states do not require training, it is highly recommended in order to advance as an oral surgeon assistant.
 Certification opportunities, associate's degree programs, and one-year education programs are available to those who want formal education.

 |Required Education||Formal education such as associate's programs and one-year programs are recommended for advancement|

 |Other Requirements||High School diploma or GED; certification in some states|

 |Projected Job Growth (2014-2024)*||15% for surgical technologists; 18% for dental assistants|

 |Median Annual Salary (2015)*||$44,330 for surgical technologists; $35,980 for dental assistants|

 The job of an oral surgeon assistant includes receiving patients, viewing charts, and beginning patient preparation.
 Often the assistant will make notes about performed procedures, progress, recommendations, and other subjects in the patient's charts.
 Oral surgeon assistants must ensure that surgical tools are properly cleaned and sterilized before procedures begin.
 Working with x-rays is common, as is processing items such as removable dental appliances and casts or impressions.
 While oral surgeon assistants do not perform any actual surgery upon patients, they may be responsible for tasks such as checking vital signs or maintaining IV fluid flows during procedures.

 Duties on the clerical side include the handling of dental charts and upkeep of inventory.
 Oral surgeon assistants must often keep track of how many supplies are currently on hand, and they are responsible for re-ordering when the time is right.
 They must also become familiar with the equipment used in the oral surgeon's office and ensure that it is properly controlled and maintained.